-- Encourage your young person to discuss their host employer's report with you. - Make sure your young person records their experiences in the workplace learning journal - Review and discuss your young person's career and work aspirations and their options for education and training. - Encourage them to value the networks they are making and to maintain a record of workplace contacts for advice, assistance and opportunities in the future.
+• Encourage your student to discuss their host employer's report with you.

+- Make sure your student records their experience in their Employment Related Skills Logbook Online. - Review and discuss your student's career and work aspirations and their options for education and training. - Encourage your student to value the networks they are making and to maintain a record of workplace contacts for advice, assistance and opportunities in the future.